grgreenfield/parts-unlimited/docs/HOL_Application-Performance-Monitoring/README.md

 ![](<media/performance-step8.png>)

 **Step 11.** After the changes have been deployed to the website (This will take a few moments), open up a new incognito browser window (to prevent caching) and return to the Dealers page.
-The dealers will show up faster than they did previously now having one call to the database.
+The dealers will show up faster than they did previously now having only one call to the database.

 ![](<media/performance-step9.png>)